exasol/release-droid/doc/design.md

 #### Create new Maven Release
 `dsn~create-new-maven-release~1`

-RR creates a new release on the Maven Central Repository.
+RD creates a new release on the Maven Central Repository.

 Covers: